The Turing Machine

 The blank symbol.

 The set of final states the Turing Machine can terminate with.
-An sample set of final states is F={A,R}F = \{A, R\} where AA means accepted and RR means rejected.
+An sample set of final states is where means accepted and means rejected.

-where dd is the direction the scanner is move in.
-In layman's terms, δ\delta takes in the current tape cell alphabet and the current state and outputs the new state, tape cell alphabet, and direction to move in.
+where is the direction the scanner is move in.
+In layman's terms, takes in the current tape cell alphabet and the current state and outputs the new state, tape cell alphabet, and direction to move in.

 While the formal specification of a Turing Machine might appear simple, we will introduce several examples to show the state transition mechanism of a Turing Machine.